edmacabebe/ipromise.io/ipromise_io-proposal.md

     Our intent eventually, is how we could use web3.0 and PolkaDot as a platform to offer more of our software engineering and DevOps capabilities as a service and/or develop DeFi apps.
 We are collaborating with an
     IoT firm that develops sensors for its pharmaceutical client's use cases.

+  * Another use case is, Skilled resource pool for dApp product development.
+We build the pool ideally straight from achievements while performing from the Academe up to its resource' career lifetime achievements where capabilities could easily be matched to projects for rapid resource deployments.

-Other use-cases are for DeFi payments, loan, crowd-funding or mutually pooled funding for Proof-of-Service (masternodes) and Proof-of-Stake (Staking) on managed-service hosted nodes, Agriculture supply-chain, A talent pool for Blockchain-skilled resource.
+  * Other use-cases are for DeFi payments, loan, crowd-funding or mutually pooled funding for Proof-of-Service (masternodes) and Proof-of-Stake (Staking) on managed-service hosted nodes, Agriculture supply-chain, A talent pool for Blockchain-skilled resource.

 ### Project Details
 We expect the teams to already have a solid idea about the project's expected final state.